 The American Society of Reproductive Medicine recommends that women under 35 begin testing after trying to conceive (TTC) unsuccessfully for 12 months, and women over 35 should begin testing after trying to conceive for 6 months without success.

-- Medical history - Are there any medical issues in either the woman or the man that could explain the infertility?
+- Medical history: Are there any medical issues in either partner that could explain the infertility?

-- Lifestyle issues - Certain lifestyle issues both in women and men such as smoking, drinking alcohol, too much stress or caffeine consumption may affect your fertility and your ability to get pregnant.
+- Lifestyle issues: Smoking, drinking alcohol, too much stress or caffeine consumption may affect your fertility and your ability to get pregnant.

 The next step is a physical examination of both partners to determine their general state of health and to evaluate physical disorders that may be causing infertility.